Density estimation on smooth manifolds with normalizing flows: Smooth manifolds

 To make subsequent exposition clearer we will briefly review a few basic notions.
-We begin with the definition of a topological manifold since any smooth manifold is also a topological manifold.
+We begin with the definition of a smooth manifold, which is central to the construction of our model in the next section.

-\begin{definition} A topological manifold $\M$ of dimension $N$ is locally Euclidean, i.e. each point of $\M$ has a neighborhood which is homeomorphic to an open subset of $\R^N$. \end{definition}
+\begin{definition} A smooth manifold $\M$ of dimension $d$ is a topological space that is locally Euclidean, i.e. each point of $\M$ has a neighborhood $U$ which is diffeomorphic to an open subset of $V \subset \R^d$. \end{definition}

-We can now formalize the ``locally Euclidean'' property of a topological manifold by introducing the notion of \emph{local coordinate charts} on $\M$. \begin{definition} Given an $N$-dimensional topological manifold $\M$, a \emph{coordinate chart} on $\M$ is a pair $(U, \phi)$, where $\phi\colon U \rightarrow \hat{U}$ is a homeomorphism between the open subsets $U \subset \M$ and $\hat{U} \subset \R^N$. \end{definition}
+We can now formalize the ``locally Euclidean'' property of a smooth manifold by introducing \emph{smooth local coordinate charts} on $\M$.

-To have local coordinates for every point on $\M$ we can define a collection of coordinate charts that covers $\M$.
-This collection is called an atlas and it is denoted by $\mathcal{A}$.
-These definitions are enough\footnote{A topological manifold is also a Hausdorff space and it is second countable but we omit these conditions from the definition as they are not relevant for the setting we are considering.} to concretely define the topology of a manifold $\M$.
-However, in order to define smooth functions, continuous densities and perform gradient-based optimization on $\M$, we need to impose further structure on it, which will allow the use of differential forms.
-In particular, we need to impose a \emph{smooth structure}.

-We first require that our charts be smooth, in the sense that for a function $f: \M \rightarrow \R$, the composition $f \circ \phi^{-1}: \hat{U} \rightarrow \R$ is smooth.
-Furthermore, given two coordinate charts $(U_1, \phi_1), (U_2, \phi_2)$ if $U_1 \cap U_2 \neq \emptyset$, the composition $\phi_2 \circ \phi_1^{-1}$ is called the \emph{transition map} between $\phi_1$ and $\phi_2$ and is a homeomorphism since it's composed from homeomorphisms.
-Two charts are called \emph{smoothly compatible} if their transition map is a diffeomorphism, i.e. a smooth bijection with a smooth inverse (see Fig.~\ref{fig:chart-compatibility}).
-If all coordinate charts within an atlas $\mathcal{A}$ are smoothly compatible, then $\mathcal{A}$ is called a smooth atlas.
-If furthermore, $\mathcal{A}$ contains all smoothly compatible charts then $\mathcal{A}$ is called \emph{maximal}.
-We are now ready to give the definition of a smooth structure on a topological manifold.